 The sword of the Spirit is the Word of God (Ephesians 6:17).
 Love, instruction, commandments, truth, warning, judgment, wisdom, knowledge, strategy, and victory are found in the written Word.
 This is God’s verbiage.
 I want to talk like my Father talks.

-I want to speak this way so that 3 people hear it:
+I want to speak this way so it is heard by: